Eterion/ES6css/docs/mixin.md

 ## export

 Creates a new export item, that can be extracted using the [import](#import) mixin.
-Includes few automatically computed properties (name, selector, z-index).
+Includes few automatically computed properties (name, selector).
 Throws an error if item with identical `$name` in a `$group` already exists, use [extend](#extend) mixin if you need to modify already existing item.

 ```scss